Rouse Simmons: Wreck and debris

 In 1924 a fishing net trawled up a wallet belonging to Captain Schuenemann.
 The wallet, well preserved because it was wrapped in oilskin, contained business cards, a newspaper clipping and an expense memorandum.
 In 1971 the wreck itself was discovered by scuba diver Gordon Kent Bellrichard from Milwaukee.
 Bellrichard was searching for the Vernon, a 177-foot, 700-ton steamer that had sunk in a storm in October 1887, and had been told about an area in which local fishermen had frequently snagged their nets.
 When his sonar appeared to have located something he dived down to a shipwreck on the bed of the lake 172 feet below.
 Despite his light failing, Bellrichard managed to survey the wreckage with his hands and concluded that he had instead found the Simmons.

 A forensic study of the wreck suggested that the ship had steerage and was sailing for shelter when it sank.
 The mizzen mast snapped off above the deck and the upper portion was not located.
 The main mast was found forward and to the port side of the wreck with the base missing.
 The foremast is intact and lies nearly parallel but on top of the main mast suggesting at least one of these masts fell out of the mast step as the ship sank.

 Many of the trees are still in the ship's hold, though two were extracted and shown as exhibits.
 Several items recovered from the Rouse Simmons are now housed in Rogers Street Fishing Village Museum in Two Rivers, including the ship's wheel.
 The ship's anchor was retrieved and now stands at the entrance to the Milwaukee Yacht Club.
-The remains of the wreck are listed on the National Register of Historic Places.
+The wreck is listed on the National Register of Historic Places and lies within the boundaries of the Wisconsin Shipwreck Coast National Marine Sanctuary.